This post is part of a series:

 Get Out the Door

-Stick to the schedule and get out the door- the hardest part is often getting out the door.
+Stick to the schedule and get out the door- the hardest part of many runs is often getting out the door.

 Designate a spot 10 minutes from your house- if you go out for a run, reach that spot and still don’t feel it, give yourself permission to turn around and go home guilt-free.
 In my years of running, I feel like not doing a run several times a month, I’ve actually turned around and gone home maybe twice.